Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Introduction

 \begin{defintro} Let $G$ be a right-angled Artin group.
 A free, probability measure-preserving action of $G$ on a standard probability space $X$ is \emph{irreducible} if there exist a finite simple graph $\Gamma$ and an isomorphism between $G$ and the right-angled Artin group $G_\Gamma$ such that, through this isomorphism, every standard generator of $G_\Gamma$ (associated to a vertex of $\Gamma$) acts ergodically on $X$. \end{defintro}

 The above definition is a natural extension of Monod and Shalom's irreducibility condition to the context of right-angled Artin groups (and could be naturally extended to graph products).
-Examples of irreducible actions of right-angled Artin groups include Bernoulli actions (considered in Theorem~\ref{theointro:Bernoulli} below), Gaussian actions associated to mixing orthogonal representations (introduced by Connes and Weiss in \cite{CW}, see also \cite[Section~2.1]{PS} for a detailed study), or actions obtained by considering discrete and faithful representations of right-angled Artin groups into $\mathrm{SL}(n,\mathbb{R})$ or even $\mathrm{SL}(n,\mathbb{Z})$ (see \cite{Wan} for examples), and choosing mixing actions of closed subgroups of $\mathrm{SL}(n,\mathbb{R})$ on homogeneous spaces, coming from the Howe--Moore theorem from \cite{HM}, see e.g.\ \cite[Corollary~2.5]{Bek}.
+Examples of irreducible actions of right-angled Artin groups include Bernoulli actions (considered in Theorem~\ref{theointro:Bernoulli} below) and Gaussian actions associated to mixing orthogonal representations (introduced by Connes and Weiss in \cite{CW}, see also \cite[Section~2.1]{PS} for a detailed study).
+To build other examples, one can start with a discrete and faithful representation of a right-angled Artin group into $\mathrm{SL}(n,\mathbb{R})$ or even $\mathrm{SL}(n,\mathbb{Z})$ (see \cite{Wan} for examples).
+Using this embedding in $\mathrm{SL}(n,\mathbb{R})$, one can then consider the restriction of a mixing action of a closed subgroup of $\mathrm{SL}(n,\mathbb{R})$ on a homogeneous space, coming from the Howe--Moore theorem \cite{HM}, see e.g.\ \cite[Corollary~2.5]{Bek}.
 Our main theorem is the following.

-\begin{theointro} Let $G$ and $H$ be two one-ended centerless right-angled Artin groups.
+\begin{theointro} Let $G$ and $H$ be two one-ended right-angled Artin groups with trivial center.
 Let $G\actson X$ and $H\actson Y$ be two free irreducible measure-preserving actions by Borel automorphisms on standard probability spaces.

 If the actions $G\actson X$ and $H\actson Y$ are stably orbit equivalent (or merely stably $W^*$-equivalent\footnote{i.e.\ their associated von Neumann algebras $L^\infty(X)\rtimes G$ and $L^\infty(Y)\rtimes H$, defined via Murray and von Neumann's \emph{group measure space construction} \cite{MvN}, have isomorphic amplifications}), then they are conjugate, i.e.\ there exist a group isomorphism $\alpha:G\to H$ and a measure space isomorphism $f:X\to Y$ such that for every $g\in G$ and almost every $x\in X$, one has $f(gx)=\alpha(g)f(x)$. \end{theointro}